 - If you are a self-employed physiotherapist working as an FCP in primary care, you will need to carefully consider your roadmap supervision plans.
 You should speak to your GP practice and Primary Care Training Hub.

-- Once you are on the FCP Directory and have been signed off by your roadmap supervisor, you will no longer require roadmap supervision.
+- As an FCP following the roadmap, once you are on the FCP Directory and have been signed off by your roadmap supervisor, you will no longer require roadmap supervision.
 However, best practice is to continue with clinical CPD supervision.

-- Once you are on the FCP Directory and have been signed off by your roadmap supervisor, you will meet the criteria to attend the Roadmap Supervision Verification (RMSV) course and become a roadmap supervisor yourself.
+- As an FCP following the roadmap, once you are on the FCP Directory and have been signed off by your roadmap supervisor, you will meet the criteria to attend the Roadmap Supervision Verification (RMSV) course and become a roadmap supervisor yourself.
 This would support your service and local system by providing roadmap supervision options for the future FCP workforce.

 Evidence your experience